 Real Estate Disciplines.
-Among the recent disciplinary actions taken by the Real Estate Division of the Illinois Department of Financial and Professional Regulation (IDFPR): 1) A real estate managing broker license was indefinitely suspended and fined $5,000 for failure to comply with Department requests.
-2) A real estate managing broker license and real estate broker corporation license were both indefinitely suspended for a minimum of two years for holding out that they were permitted to practice as a Community Association Manager while not holding a license for same and for mismanaging and improperly withdrawing from client accounts.
-Read more
+Among the recent disciplinary actions taken by the Real Estate Division of the Illinois Department of Financial and Professional Regulation (IDFPR): 1) A real estate managing broker license was indefinitely suspended and fined $1,000 and a real estate broker corporation license was indefinitely suspended for failing to provide the Department a completed Brokerage Verification Report.
+2) A real estate managing broker license was fined $100 for his failure to comply with the terms and conditions of a disciplinary order issued by the Department.
+Read more.

 Why REALTORS® Focus Local.
 Illinois has more units of local government than any other state in the U.S. At 6,963 that's 5.4 units (municipal, township and county government) for every 10,000 residents.
 Add special districts (parks, library, mosquito abatement, etc.) and some Illinois residents have up to 16 government agencies covering the area where they live.
 Candidates elected at the local government level often move on to state and federal office.
 If we can build allies and stop issues affecting real estate at the LOCAL level, we are better prepared to defend our issues at the STATE and FEDERAL levels.
-Plus, it costs less to make a difference in a local election.
-In the recent April 15 elections, IAR was involved at an unprecedented level through RVOICE funds, RPAC and Independent Expenditures (or IEs) and this local-focused trend is anticipated to continue.
 Read more.

 Schedule a Visit from the IAR Member Outreach Team.
 Looking for a topic for your next office meeting or regional meeting?
 The IAR Member Outreach team is available to cover the latest legislative issues in play - local, state and national - as well as new laws, forms, RVOICE resources and RPAC.
 Call 1-800-752-3274 or IARaccess@iar.org.